paramraghavan/go/README.md

 ```

 ## Pointers and Values
 Pointers are primarily used to share memory.
+Pointers can have a benefit when you have structs containing lots of data.
+When you have these, the overhead of the garbage collector might be negated by the overhead you’d get when copying large amounts of data.

 ```
 a := 42